- Special Features

 - Fun & Games

 Her parents, Terri (a nurse) and McCoy Lee Moretz (a plastic surgeon), along with her four older brothers Brandon, Trevor, Colin and Ethan, complete her "very Christian" family.
 Trevor "Duke" is also an actor and happens to be Moretz's acting coach.
-Together with their mom, Trevor and Chloë moved from Cartersville, Georgia to New York in 2002 because Trevor was accepted into the Professional Performing Arts School, which got her interested in acting and finally moved to Los Angeles with the rest of her family in 2004.
+Together with their mom, Trevor and Chloë moved from Cartersville, Georgia to New York in 2002 because Trevor was accepted into the Professional Performing Arts School, which got his little sister interested in acting.
+They moved to Los Angeles with the rest of her family in 2004.

 Martin Scorsese's Hugo marked Moretz' status in Hollywood.
 This film adaptation of The Invention of Hugo Cabret was a winner in the 2012 Oscars, along with The Artist.